Western Expansion 1880-1900

 Subdividing Native American tribal landholdings into allotments of private property.
 Dawes Act.
 The Dawes Act was a law passed in 1887 to distribute land to individual Native Americans in an effort to assimilate them into American society.

-A United States Army officer and cavalry commander in the American Civil War and the American Indian Wars
+a United States Army officer and cavalry commander in the American Civil War and the American Indian Wars

 George A Custer